YuriODev/skeleton-code-2024-exam-practice-tasks-YuriiOks/SOLUTIONS/TASK 01/task_01_walkthrough.md

 We will add the creation of this pattern in the `Puzzle` constructor for standard puzzles.
 The pattern sequence here is a string representing the symbol layout across the rows.
 We'll use "." to represent empty or irrelevant spaces, and "C" to indicate where the pattern's symbol needs to be placed.
 For simplicity, the sequence is:

 - Top row: "CCC"
-- Middle row: "C.."
+- Middle row: "C\*\*"
 - Bottom row: "CCC"

-This translates to a pattern sequence "CCC.CCCC." to account for spiral transitions from top to bottom rows through the middle:
+This translates to a pattern sequence "CCC\*CCCC\*" to account for spiral transitions from top to bottom rows through the middle:

 ### Step 2: Modify `CheckforMatchWithPattern` to include the new pattern